tysker/Datamatiker3Semester.io/security/security.md

     "admin": "false"
     and a lot more can be added.........
     }
+_(iss = issuer)_

 **contains:**
 * the information which are needed to transmit
 * the information related to token itself

+**Signature**

+* It's basically the two parts from the token, header and payload hashed.
+* A hash of header and payload using a secret!
+* If you temper with either of the header or payload, the signature will not match, so the tokken would be invalid.